lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

     fix myshk H2O shake 1.0e-5 200 0 b O-H a H-O-H kbond 2000

-Here the SHAKE algorithm applies to the *O-H* bond and the *H-O-H* angle of the water molecules.
-The *kbond* keyword specifies the force constant that will be used to apply a restraint force when used during minimization.
-This last keyword is important here, because the spring constants of the rigid water molecules were set to 0 (see the *parameter.inc* file).
+Here the SHAKE algorithm applies to the ``O-H`` bond and the ``H-O-H`` angle of the water molecules.
+The ``kbond`` keyword specifies the force constant that will be used to apply a restraint force when used during minimization.
+This last keyword is important here, because the spring constants of the rigid water molecules were set to 0 (see the **parameters.inc** file).

-Let us also create images of the system and control the printing of thermodynamic outputs by adding the following lines to *equilibrate.lmp*:
+Let us also create images of the system and control the printing of thermodynamic outputs by adding the following lines to **equilibrate.lmp**:

 .. code-block:: lammps

-    dump mydmp all image 1 myimage-*.ppm type type &
-        shiny 0.1 box no 0.01 view 90 0 zoom 1.8
+    dump mydmp all image 1 myimage-*.ppm type type shiny 0.1 box no 0.01 view 90 0 zoom 1.8
-    dump_modify mydmp backcolor white &
-        acolor O red adiam O 2 &
-        acolor H white adiam H 1 &
-        acolor Na+ blue adiam Na+ 2.5 & acolor Cl- cyan adiam Cl- 3 & acolor WALL gray adiam WALL 3
+    dump_modify mydmp backcolor white acolor O red adiam O 2 acolor H white adiam H 1 & acolor Na+ blue adiam Na+ 2.5 acolor Cl- cyan adiam Cl- 3 acolor WALL gray adiam WALL 3

     thermo 1
     thermo_style custom step temp etotal press

-Let us perform an energy minization by adding the following lines to *equilibrate.lmp*:
+Let us perform an energy minization by adding the following lines to **equilibrate.lmp**:

 .. code-block:: lammps

     minimize 1.0e-6 1.0e-6 1000 1000
     reset_timestep 0

-When running the *equilibrate.lmp* file with LAMMPS, you should observe that the total energy of the system is initially very high but rapidly decreases.
+When running the **equilibrate.lmp** file with LAMMPS, you should observe that the total energy of the system is initially very high but rapidly decreases.
 From the generated images of the system, you will notice that the atoms and molecules are moving to adopt more favorable positions.